thalescomp/Project-Descriptions-for-Review/DevOps/P0/P0_Fictional_Large.md

 # [DevOps P0] Investigate a Product Workflow: Large Company

+## About This Resource

+DevOps is about building processes that enable your company to thrive.
+This involves paying attention to the specifics of the company's situation and culture.
+A startup, a small but established company, and a large corporation pose different challenges for a DevOps engineer looking to establish good processes.

+For this project, we have provided one fictional example of each of these three types of companies.
+You are encouraged to choose whichever of these three examples is closest to your real-life experiences (from your current position or from previous jobs), or whichever you find most interesting.
+You will be asked to return to this example for later projects, so please consider your choice carefully.

-**This fictional description does not provide all the information needed for answering the questions in the project**.
-You will need to add your own details to complete the project.
-You might find these resources helpful:
+This example is of a large, public company. **This description does not provide all the information needed for answering the questions in the project**.
+You will need to add fictional details of your own to complete the project.
+If you have not worked in a dev or ops position before, you might find these resources helpful for completing the project:

-* Talk with friends who currently work in IT Ops or software development, asking about the software development and deployment process
+* Talk with friends who currently work in IT Ops or software development, asking about the software development and deployment process.
+What works well?
+What is difficult?
-* Search the web to get a sense of typical [processes](https://www.google.com/#hl=en&q=IT%20development%20typical%20processes) and [problems](https://www.google.com/#hl=en&q=IT+development+typical+processes+problems) around the software development lifecycle, and use them in your narrative
+* Search the web to get a sense of typical [processes](https://www.google.com/#hl=en&q=IT%20development%20typical%20processes) and [problems](https://www.google.com/#hl=en&q=IT+development+typical+processes+problems) around the software development lifecycle, and use them in your narrative.
-* Use the [sample project submission](https://github.com/udacity/Project-Descriptions-for-Review/blob/9d7b8dd2c0d6d23fe5ecf768351b68184835a443/DevOps/P0/P0_Sample_Submission.md) as a guide.
+* Take a look at the [sample project submission](P0_Sample_Submission.md) that has been provided as a guide.
+The sample submission uses a different fictional company from the ones provided for your use.

 ## Introduction to ChalkFull